Rule Blocks and Dependencies

 in which each rule is dependent on the rule above it in the chain.
 This makes the chain very long and also falsely indicates that rules B and C are in some way dependent on rule A. This is not the case - rules A, B and C are independent.
 It is rule D that is dependent on all three.

-To simplify things and to avoid implying false dependencies, the Data Masker software implements a concept called Rule Blocks.
+To simplify things, increase parallelism and avoid implying false dependencies, the Data Masker software implements a concept called Rule Blocks.
 A rule block is a two-digit numeric prefix listed before the rule number.
 Rule blocks are processed in strict numeric order and all rules in a given rule block will complete before any rule in the next highest rule block begins.
 Inside a rule block the rules execute in random order as determined by the optimization routines and the availability of worker threads.

 The above scenario (with rules A, B, C and D) would be handled by placing rules A, B and C in a numerically lower rule block than rule D. No complex dependency chain is necessary.
 The image below illustrates a sequence of rules assigned rule blocks 5, 10, 20 and 21 which are designed to synchronize values in other tables.
 All rules in rule block 01 will complete before the next highest rule block (rule block 5) will begin to execute.
 Similarly all rules in rule block 10 will complete before the rules in rule block 20 begin.